turbot/powerpipe-docs/docs/compare/prismacloud.md

 **Powerpipe:** Visualize cloud configurations.
 Assess security posture against a broad and deep library of benchmarks.
 Build custom dashboards with code.

-**Prisma Cloud:** Centrally view and manage security alerts and compliance status for AWS.
+**Prisma Cloud:** Visibility and threat detection to mitigate risks and secure workloads.